 Understanding the quadrants of Options and Futures

-When it comes to futures the periphery is quite simple.
-If you expect the stock price to go up then you buy futures on the stock and if you expect the stock price to go down then you sell futures on the stock or the index.
+When it comes to Futures the periphery is quite simple.
+If you expect the stock price to go up then you buy Futures on the stock and if you expect the stock price to go down then you sell Futures on the stock or the index.
 Options will have 4 possibilities.
-Let us understand each one of them with a Options and Futures trading example.
-Let us assume that Infosys is currently quoting at Rs.1000.
+Let us understand each one of them with an Options and Futures trading example.
+Let us assume that Infosys is currently quoting at Rs.
+1,000.
 Let us understand how different traders will use different kinds of options based on their outlook.